Get

 Dogs are considered to be among the most beloved and loyal animal companions.
 They are known for their playful and loving nature, and they are always there to offer comfort and companionship.

 However, due to their natural instinct to explore, there is a common belief that dogs are filthy.
-The truth is that dogs are not dirty animals, especially if proper hygiene and maintenance practices are observed!
+While it’s true that dogs can get into things we’d rather they didn’t, with proper hygiene and regular care, they can be kept clean and healthy.

-In this article, we explore Canine Hygiene 101 and dispel the myth about dogs being unclean.
+In this article, we explore Canine Hygiene 101 and take a closer look at the idea that dogs are unclean.

 divider dog paws 3 oct 2024